sait-wbdv/winter-2022/content/dsgn-270/assignments/assignment-3.md

 You must also supply an html page that shows your logo variations in use.

 - One version must be added directly onto the html page
-  - The paths need to be styled using css
+  - The SVG elements need to be styled using css
 - The second version must be added using an `img` tag

 ---